ka9q/ka9q-radio/README.md

 Two very rudimentary programs are provided for interactive use;
 'monitor' listens to one or more demodulated audio streams and 'control' controls and displays the status of a selected demodulator instance.
+It can also dynamically create and delete receiver channel instances.
 The 'control' program uses a flexible and extensible control/status protocol that could be (and I hope will be) implemented by much more sophisticated user interfaces.
-Various utilities are provided to record or play back signal streams, pipe a stream into digital demodulators, etc.
+Various utilities are provided to record or play back signal streams, compress PCM audio into Opus, pipe a stream into digital demodulators, etc.

 Although I've been running all this myself for several years, it is NOT yet ready for general use.
 A LOT of work still remains, especially documentation.
 But you're welcome to look at it, make comments and even try it out if you're feeling brave.
+I would especially like to hear from those interested in building it into their own SDR applications.

 Phil Karn, KA9Q
 karn@ka9q.net